andersjanmyr/evented-programming-with-nodejs/slides/01_intro.md

 # What?

-!SLIDE bullets
+!SLIDE bullets small
 # Node?
 * A set of libraries on top of Google V8
 * Focused on doing networking right
-* Uses a single thread
+* Using a single thread

 !SLIDE

 # Evented?

+## Asynchronous
 ## Event Driven
 ## Callbacks
-## Asynchronous

 !SLIDE center